-There are many ways to make pickles.
-In times past, different vegetables were lacto-fermented as a way to preserve them from the time of harvest through the winter, or for a long journey.
+Many ways exist to make pickles.
+In times past, different vegetables were lacto-fermented as a way to preserve them from the time of harvest through the winter or for a long journey.
 Lacto-fermenting is a type of pickling that increases the beneficial bacteria in a food and is therefore good for the health of your digestive system.
 Think yogurt, kefir, kimchi, and sauerkraut.
 Recently there has been a big push towards eating more lacto-fermented foods.

 Another way to pickle is with a salt and vinegar and water mix that can give a similar flavor and preservation value, but without the same beneficial bacteria.
 Many people think of cucumbers or peppers when they think of this type of pickle, but you can pickle a whole lot of different vegetables.

 We usually pickle several different types of cucumbers, green,purple, and yellow beans, along with garlic and onions and sometimes carrots.
 We also like to make sauerkraut and want to try making kimchi.
-We follow a traditional recipe for sauerkraut, but for cucumbers and other vegetables we use our own pickling recipe that I think of as half and half.
+Our sauerkraut is a traditional recipe, but for cucumbers and other vegetables we use our own pickling recipe that I think of as half and half.
 Half lacto-fermentation, and half vinegar pickle.

 Half and Half Pickles